IamSoo/iamsoo/README.md

 I belive that life is short and its not all about tags, hashtags, big companies, big brands, cars, luxury homes in social media.
 Sometimes the reality is completely different.
 So I do what I really like and mind my own business.
 I am rarely active in social media.

 ### Open Source: 👷
 I do work in some open source projects.
-I worked as a scot-free(no pay) CTO and designed, developed the complete code & infrastructure of https://kuulie.com/, which my friend owns.
+I helped my friend to build https://kuulie.com/ from scratch and worked as a scot-free(no pay) CTO.
 Its maintained by a service company now.

 ### Interests(Work related):
 I like to design, plan and discuss about bigdata stack & the recent trends.
 Like spark, flink, kafka, hudi etc